Welcoming a New Secular Investment Wave: Health + Tech

 Imitation is suicide. –Ralph Waldo Emerson

 Peter began his career at Lehman Brothers, where he worked in the firm’s top-ranked Equity Research group.
 He was a Chancellor’s Scholar and graduated cum laude from Syracuse University’s Newhouse School, and was the Founding President of its first venture organization, Future Business Leaders and Entrepreneurs.
 He has been a guest on CNBC and Bloomberg TV, and speaker at Columbia, Cornell, MIT, Stanford, Yale, and the National Science Foundation.
+Peter believes that all young people should have an opportunity to thrive and today serves on the board of the Boys & Girls Club of the Peninsula (BGCP).

 written by